AFFORDABLE LEGAL REPRESENTATION

 Using her corporate background Anna has utilised those skills and experience in the challenging and ever changing area of family law providing advice on all aspects of family law including binding financial agreements, property and parenting issues, litigation, mediation and advice work.

 Anna has assisted clients with the drafting of estate planning documents for vulnerable beneficiaries, blended families and clients that hold positions in corporate entities, trusts and self managed super funds .

 A strong believer in alternate dispute resolution, Anna became an Accredited Specialist Mediator with the Law Institute of Victoria in 2012.
+However, Anna has not renewed that specialist accreditation.
 Anna’s excellent people skills, commitment to client service and over 33 years’ experience will ensure that your matter is given close personal and accurate attention.

 She enjoys the autonomy of having her own firm and provides quick and practical advice to her clients.
 Anna is a member of the Law Institute of Victoria and is admitted as a Solicitor and Barrister of the High Court of Australia.
 Anna is a member of the Family Law Section of the Law Council of Australia.
 Anna is also the exclusive franchisee of Legal Resolutions Australia for the Ballarat Region which is an innovative service offering a “one stop shop” for settlement facilitation and mediation of all types of disputes.

 In this policy, we means Ballarat Legal Resolution Services.